friemen/zackzack/README.md

 ### To produce something to publish

-`lein with-profile prod do clean, resource, cljsbuild once` or execute `./produce.sh`.
+`lein do clean, jar` or execute `./produce.sh`.

-You'll find the build results in target/public.
+You'll find the build results in resources/public.
+Use the index.html to start the frontend.

 ### To use cljsbuild auto and develop without REPL connection

-`lein with-profile dev do resource, cljsbuild auto` or execute `./auto.sh`.
+`lein with-profile auto do, cljsbuild auto` or execute `./auto.sh`.

-You'll find the build results in dev-resources/public.
+You'll find the build results in resources/public.
+Use the testindex.html to start the frontend.

 ## License